bijujo/wordpress_assignment/README.md

 $ terraform apply
 var.aws_access_key
-  Enter a value:
+  Enter a value: XXXXXXXXXX

 var.aws_secret_key
-  Enter a value:
+  Enter a value: XXXXXXXXXXXXXXXXXXXXXXXXXXX

 Refreshing Terraform state in-memory prior to plan...
 The refreshed state will be used to calculate this plan, but will not be